Health-Education-England/tis-trainee-forms/README.md

 ### getFormRPartBsByTraineeTisId

-This method is used to return a collection of submitted and draft forms. when this request is received with the TraineeTisId it retrives a list of forms from the S3 bucket using the traineeTisId, this method maps the stream of formRs received to a collection of objects, for each object the date type of submissionType is checked, if it is a LocalDateTime format it is added to the metadata, otherwise it is parsed from LocalDate to LocalDateTime and then added.
+this method is used to request submitted and draft forms in a collection of FormROartSimpleDtos in JSON format. when this method recives the TraineeTisId it creates an ObjectListing, this listing contains each forms metadata of 'id', 'traineeid', 'submissiondate' and 'lifecyclestate'. i.e. [{"id":"62bac33d332e487b84a3bdcc","traineeTisId":"47165","submissionDate":"2022-06-28T09:01:00.337","lifecycleState":"SUBMITTED"}] if the submission date is not a localDateTime format it is parsed and then entered into the metadata.
 ##### Get Forms By TraineeTisId Example
 ```
 GET api/forms/formr-partbs